 - Use a madoline slicer to cut the onions quickly and evenly.

 - Coat the onions generously in butter.
 Use a silicone spatula and stir occasionally as they cook.

 - Low and slow: Cook the onions over medium-low heat.
 This process takes some time but the end result is well worth it.

 - Use more Onions than you think: Onions made up of over 80% water.
-They shrink down considerably as they cook, as you will see below.
+They shrink down considerably as they cook.

 Try These Next!

-- 2 large yellow onions sliced 1/8 inch thick
+- 2 large yellow onions, sliced 1/4 inch thick

 - 2 cloves garlic minced